The NAR 2025 Technology Survey and RPR February 2026 AI Adoption Survey provide the most current data on AI usage across the real estate industry:

 Most ChatGPT advice for real estate agents focuses on individual prompts: "use this prompt for listing descriptions," "try this prompt for social media."
 That approach treats AI as a novelty tool.
 Blake Suddath, Director of Growth at Pemberton Real Estate, builds complete AI systems where ChatGPT is one component in an automated workflow.
 According to NAR 2025 data, 60% of agents who use AI do not fully understand how the technology works, which partly explains why so many agents plateau at content generation rather than advancing to higher-impact workflow automation.
 According to the Delta Media 2024 Survey, 75% of top brokerages are already using AI, suggesting that the performance gap between agents at well-resourced brokerages and those operating independently will widen in the years ahead.

 The difference: generic advice gives agents a fish.
 The SOI Intelligence System and Listing Domination AI System at BlakeSuddath.com build the fishing operation.
 ChatGPT-generated content feeds into CRM sequences that trigger based on lead behavior.
-Listing descriptions flow into multi-channel marketing packages that help agents win more listings.
+Listing descriptions flow into multi-channel marketing packages that help agents win more listings — though most agents need the structured-brief, voice-calibration, and pre-publish audit workflow documented in the reference on whether AI listing descriptions actually work for real estate before that channel produces meaningful conversion.
+ChatGPT also powers pre-appointment research workflows — agents who run seller motivation analysis, pricing objection prep, and neighborhood market summaries through ChatGPT before every listing consultation see higher conversion rates; the full workflow is at how to use AI for listing appointment prep.
 Follow-up scripts populate automated touchpoint sequences that run without agent intervention.
 The agent works deals instead of typing prompts.

 This systems-level integration is why only 17% of agents see significant impact from AI.
 The majority use ChatGPT in isolation.
+The same divide is visible in specific markets like Minnesota, where agents using AI as a system rather than a tool have produced documented results -- see how Minnesota agents are using AI differently, with the full stack of platforms that integrate with ChatGPT laid out at what AI tools work for Twin Cities real estate agents.
 The agents seeing results have connected it to their CRM, their follow-up sequences, and their marketing pipelines.
 Understanding what GEO means for real estate agents adds another layer: AI-generated content also needs to be structured so that AI search engines cite it back to the agent's brand.
 The post on GEO for Real Estate: Why AI Search Changes Everything covers why this shift is happening now and what agents need to do differently to show up when buyers and sellers search in ChatGPT, Perplexity, or Google AI Overviews.
 The full playbook on how to get found by ChatGPT as a real estate agent explains exactly how to build that discoverability alongside a ChatGPT-powered content system.

 Blake Suddath has recruited over 400 real estate agents and coached more than 1,000 since 2020 as Director of Growth at Pemberton Real Estate, Minnesota's largest independent brokerage.
 His SOI Intelligence System and Listing Domination AI System integrate ChatGPT-generated content into automated agent workflows at scale.